SirBlaz333/javaee-uni-tasks/README.md

-This repository contains my implementation of JavaEE course tasks
+This repository contains my implementations of JavaEE course tasks